bridgetownrb/bridgetown/bridgetown-website/src/_docs/front-matter.md

 For advanced use cases where you wish to generate dynamic values for front matter variables, you can use Ruby Front Matter (new in Bridgetown v0.13).
 This feature is available for pages, posts, and other documents–as well as layouts for site-wide access to your Ruby return values.

 {% rendercontent "docs/note" %}
-This requires the environment variable `BRIDGETOWN_RUBY_IN_FRONT_MATTER` to be set to `"true"` in your development and deployment setups.
-Otherwise the code will not be executed and will be treated as a raw string.
+Prior to v0.17, this required the environment variable `BRIDGETOWN_RUBY_IN_FRONT_MATTER` to be set to `"true"`, otherwise the code would not be executed and would be treated as a raw string.
 {% endrendercontent %}

 [Here's a blog post with a high-level overview](/feature/supercharge-your-bridgetown-site-with-ruby-front-matter/){:data-no-swup="true"} of what Ruby Front Matter is capable of and why you might want to use it.